In this chapter, we should familiarize with the commonly used terms of aviation.

 Appropriate ATS authority.
 The relevant authority designated by the State responsible for providing air traffic services in the

 airspace concerned.
+Appropriate authority.

 a) Regarding flight over the high seas: The relevant authority of the State of Registry.

-Regarding flight other than over the high seas: The relevant authority of the State having sovereignty over the territory being overflown.
+b) Regarding flight other than over the high seas: The relevant authority of the State having sovereignty over the territory being overflown.

 Apron.
 A defined area, on a land aerodrome, intended to accommodate aircraft for purposes of loading or unloading passengers, mail or cargo, fuelling, parking or maintenance.